slab/quill/docs/docs/configuration.md

 Default: `true`

 Some improvements and modifications, under a strict interpretation of semver, would warrant a major version bump.
 To prevent small changes from inflating Quill's version number, they are disabled by this `strict` flag.
 Specific changes can be found in the [Changelog](https://github.com/quilljs/quill/blob/master/CHANGELOG.md) and searching for "strict".
+Setting this to `false` opts into potential future improvements.

 #### theme